 The fee for voluntary redundancy is often more than the amount offered for statutory redundancy pay.
-It will take into account factors such as your age, salary and length of service.
+It will take into account factors such as your age, salary, and length of service.

 You can’t just offer voluntary redundancy to age groups and specific employees eligible for an early retirement package.
 This could be unlawful age discrimination.

-However, an early retirement package could be one element of a voluntary redundancy.
+However, an early retirement package could be one element of voluntary redundancy.
 The offer could be open to all employees, for certain age groups at least.

 Is redundancy pay taxable?

 Your staff may ask, is their redundancy pay taxed?
-The same rules apply for their redundancy payment.
+The same rules apply to their redundancy payment.
 It is tax-free up to £30,000.
 However, tax applies to holiday pay and pay in lieu of notice in the same way as any other pay.

 If you want to know how to work out how redundancy pay much you owe (or would owe) your employees, you can use our free redundancy pay calculator.
-Just input your employee's:
+Just input your employees: